Eminent01/Eminent01/README.md

 🌱 Learning about Computer Vision, Natural Language Processing, Reinforcement Learning and Machine Learning stuff 🌟 Main languages: Python and R
-🚩 Interested in Full Stack Machine Learning Application development 🚩 Interested in Full Stack web develop
+🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
-🚩 Interested in software engineering
-💖 In a complicated relationship with Neural Networks
 🎵 Love hiphop, jazz and soft music
 ```